Southampton-Digital-Humanities/Our-Blog/README.md

   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Pages
+# Southampton Digital Humanities Blog

-_Create a site or blog from your GitHub repositories with GitHub Pages._
+_This is a repository for all blog posts for Southampton Digital Humanities and Digital Preservation Southampton._

 </header>